plone/plone.restapi-client/docs/actions/groups.md

 ## Get Groups list

-This function returns the list of all groups in the portal.

-- Function name: `getGroupsQuery`
+### Query function

+Use the `getGroupsQuery` function to get the query for fetching the groups list.

+### Hook

+Use the `useGetGroups` hook to get the groups list.

 ## Get Group

+### Query function

-This function returns the information about an individual group at the given path.
+Use the `getGroupQuery` function to get the query for fetching a group at a given path.

-- Function name: `getGroupQuery`
+### Hook

+Use the `useGetGroup` hook to get a group at a given path.

 ### Parameters